torchbox/wagtail-bynder/README.md

 The goal here is to ensure video can be seen by the widest possibly audience (Wagtail doesn't take a copy of video media like it does for image - as it isn't well equipped for re-encoding it).

 Support for media container formats, video and audio codecs has become more consistant over the years.
-But, even in 2024, the general consensus is that video on the web should be provided in two different formats in order to work for the widest audience.
+The general consensus is that video on the web should be provided in two different formats in order to work for the widest audience.
 So, we recommend that Bynder generate **two** custom derivatives for videos:

 **WebPrimary**: A derivative using a WebM container, the VP9 codec for video and the Opus codec for audio.
 These are all open, royalty-free formats which are generally well-supported, although only in quite recent browsers, which is why a fallback is a good idea.